 So, this leads to Gromit heading out to the garden after Wallace asks him to find out what's going on next door.
 A conversation between Felicity and her aunt is overheard where her aunt mentions there only being a problem with the marriage if Wallace was a member of a country club called Prickly Thicket.
 Naturally, this leads into the larger story.

 The story itself plays out nicely as well, with strong writing which is important for adventure games.
 The writing should be guaranteed to at least make you smile and the ending of the game's first part (of four) is pretty priceless.

-Wallace and Gromit: The Bogey Man Review - The Gameplay
+Wallace and Gromit: The Bogey Man Review – The Gameplay (4 out of 5)

 The gameplay of The Bogey Man, much like the previous episodes, is reminiscent of practically every other point and click adventure game out there.
 One difference though is that the inventory of the character you control (you control both Wallace and Gromit) is accessed by pressing I. In addition, characters are not moved by clicking the left mouse on the screen.
 Instead, the directional keys are used.
 The mouse can be used to interact with objects though.

 As far as the actual gameplay goes, it is again the same as any other point and click title alongside the other episodes in the series.
 You'll navigate around a few environments and talk to characters, while picking up items and attempting to solve puzzles.
 If you get stuck, there is a built in hint system available but while the puzzles may have you thinking for a short while, the puzzles aren't hard when compared to other games in the genre.
 The puzzles though, and as a result the game, are less linear than the ones featured in the previous three games.

 Overall, the gameplay is pretty decent but the main reason to play for seasoned adventure gamers is for the game's humor and characters.